aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 ## Configuration

-Both `isSupported` and `create` accept `VoiceFocusSpec` structures as input.
+Both `isSupported` and `create` accept _specifications_ — `VoiceFocusSpec` structures — as input.
 These allow you to describe the model attributes, execution approach, and other configuration options that define how the feature should operate.

 Most developers will not need to provide a specification: the defaults are chosen to work well and adapt to runtime constraints.
 Some options are described in the section “[Adapting to performance constraints](#adapting-to-performance-constraints)”.

+A specification is used to derive a runtime _configuration_ when a transformer is created.
+A configuration is an opaque blob derived within a particular runtime context.
+The configuration drives exactly how noise suppression will be applied to an input stream.
+Applications can access these configurations in order to support unusual interaction patterns; see “[Accessing and using configurations](#accessing-and-using-configurations)”.

 ## Disabling Amazon Voice Focus and switching devices